This post may contain affiliate links. You can view our affiliate disclosure here.

 A strong grip allows for more wrist action, makes it easier to hit de-lofted shots, and can often help generate additional clubhead speed.

-Golfers who struggle with slices or intentionally want to hook the ball should try this grip.
+Golfers who struggle with slices or intentionally want to draw the ball should try this grip.

 Procedure